Benjamin-Lee/deep-rules/manuscript.md

 Furthermore, there are currently more tools for automating the model selection and training process for traditional machine learning models than for deep learning models.
 For example, automated machine learning (AutoML) tools, such as TPOT [@doi:10.1007/978-3-319-31204-0_9] and Turi Create [@https://github.com/apple/turicreate], are able to test and optimize multiple machine learning models automatically, and can allow users to achieve competitive performance with only a few lines of code.
 There are efforts underway to extend these and other automation frameworks to reduce the expertise required to build and use deep learning models.
-For example, TPOT, Turi Create, and AutoKeras [@arxiv:1806.10282] are already capable of abstracting away much of the programming required for "standard" deep learning tasks, and high-level interfaces such as Keras [@https://keras.io] and Fastai [@doi:10.3390/info11020108], make it increasingly straightforward to design and test custom deep learning architectures
+For example, TPOT, Turi Create, and AutoKeras [@arxiv:1806.10282] are already capable of abstracting away much of the programming required for "standard" deep learning tasks, and high-level interfaces such as Keras [@https://keras.io] and Fastai [@doi:10.3390/info11020108], make it increasingly straightforward to design and test custom deep learning architectures.
 In the future, projects such as these are likely to make deep learning accessible to a much wider range of researchers.

 Despite these limitations, deep learning is strongly indicated over traditional machine learning for specific research questions and problems.